solankiram2023/Outlook-Assistant/README.md

 Response Agent: This agent processes the user’s response, generates a well-structured email, identifies the appropriate recipients, and automatically sends the email on behalf of the user.

 ## Streamlit
-The Streamlit application provides an intuitive and interactive interface for users to explore their categorized mail, generate summaries for threads of mail, have a chatbot interaction with your mailbox, and also automate responses through it.
+The Streamlit application provides an intuitive and interactive interface for users to explore their categorized mail, generate summaries for threads of mail, have a chatbot interaction with their mailbox, and also automate responses through it.
 It also provides a speech-to-text and text-to-speech feature for people with accessibility issues.

 ## Architecture Diagrams